Live now · readers are leaving notes

 The book that changed something.

-Somewhere in every great book, something shifts.
-A line lands and you have to put the book down.
-You feel something at a specific page.
-Something you need to share with someone who will understand.
+Somewhere in every great book, a line lands and you have to put it down.
+You want to tell someone who will understand.
+But sharing that feeling has always been broken.

 The group chat spoils it.